declanoller/declanoller.github.io/_posts/2019-05-24-descending-into-modular-neuroevolution-for-logic-circuits.md

 }
 ```

 The really important part is the bottom, where it shows the function of the atom.
-The program knows to look for a single input, which it will call <code>a_0</code>, and then apply <code>tanh()</code> to it.
+The program knows to look for a single input, which it will call `a_0`, and then apply `tanh()` to it.
 The summing you typically expect for a node is expected to be handled external to the node/module.

 This functional form lets me do two cool things!